MWASoftware/oauth2client/README.md

 The package can still be used with the 10.6 version of Indy.
 However, you will be limited to using the unsupported OpenSSL 1.0.2 library (current is OpenSSL 3.x) and TLS 1.2.

 In order to use the package with Indy 10.6, you must compile with the "USING_INDY10_6" defined symbol and change the oauth2_laz package dependency from indyopenssl to indylaz.

+Note: you do not have to install Indy into your IDE in order to use Indy units with oauth2.
+It is sufficient to open, in the IDE, the packages

+indysystem,
+indycore,
+indyprotocols,
+indyopenssl

+in the above order.
+Lazarus then knows where to find them when compiling with oauth2_laz.